avdusinovic-sadin/SE-PROJECT-GROUP6/readme.md

 The design of the game will be clean & simple.
 The bubbles are created as realistically as possible. <br>
 The number of ects will be shown on a score board at the top of the website.

-# Installation
+# How to run the game
-To run the game you only need to open the HTML file/page by a click.
-After the click your standard browser will open the game <br>
+To run the game you only need to open the webgame on your browser. <br>
-and you are ready to have some fun!

 # Conclusion
 The game is built to promote binfo at the uni.lu.
 It is not meant to be a complicated game where you have to spend hours to program the game.